George Hamilton-Gordon, 4th Earl of Aberdeen: Relations with the United States

 British-American relations had been troublesome under Palmerston, but Aberdeen proved much more conciliatory, and worked well with Daniel Webster, the American Secretary of State who was himself an Anglophile.
 In 1842, Aberdeen sent Lord Ashburton to Washington to settle all disputes, especially the border between Canada and Maine, the boundary along the Great Lakes, the Oregon boundary, the African slave trade, the Caroline affair about boundaries in 1837 and the Creole case of 1841 involving a slave revolt on the high seas.
-The Webster–Ashburton Treaty of 1842 solved the most of the problems amicably.
+The Webster–Ashburton Treaty of 1842 solved most of the problems amicably.
 Thus Maine got most of the disputed land, but Canada obtained a vital, strategic strip of land connecting it to a warm water port.
 Aberdeen helped solve the Oregon dispute amicably in 1846.
 However, as prime minister, Aberdeen had trouble with the United States.
-In 1854 an American naval vessel bombarded the mosquito port of Greytown, Nicaragua in retaliation for an insult; Britain protested.
+In 1854, an American naval vessel bombarded the mosquito port of Greytown, Nicaragua in retaliation for an insult; Britain protested.
 Later in 1846, the United States announced its intention of annexing Hawaii, and Britain not only complained but sent a naval force to make the point.
 Negotiations for reciprocal trade agreement between the United States and Canada dragged on for eight years until a reciprocity treaty was reached in 1854.

 Legacy

 Aberdeen was generally successful as a hard-working diplomat, but his reputation has suffered greatly because of the lack of military success in the Crimean War and from the ridicule of enemies such as Disraeli who regarded him as weak, inefficient, and cold.
-Before the Crimean debacle that ended his career he scored numerous diplomatic triumphs, starting in 1813-14 when as ambassador to the Austrian Empire he negotiated the alliances and financing that led to the defeat of Napoleon.
+Before the Crimean debacle that ended his career, Aberdeen scored numerous diplomatic triumphs, starting in 1813–14 when as ambassador to the Austrian Empire he negotiated the alliances and financing that led to the defeat of Napoleon.
 In Paris, he normalized relations with the newly restored Bourbon government and convinced London it could be trusted.
 He worked well with top European diplomats such as his friends Klemens von Metternich in Vienna and François Guizot in Paris.
 He brought Britain into the center of Continental diplomacy on critical issues, such as the local wars in Greece, Portugal, and Belgium.
 Simmering troubles on numerous issues with the United States were ended by friendly compromises.
 He played a central role in winning the Opium Wars against China, gaining control of Hong Kong in the process.

 Family

-Lord Aberdeen married Lady Catherine Elizabeth Hamilton (10 January 1784 – 29 February 1812; daughter of Lord Abercorn) on 28 July 1805.
-They had four children.
+Lord Aberdeen married Lady Catherine Elizabeth (10 January 1784 – 29 February 1812; daughter of Lord Abercorn) on 28 July 1805.
+They had three daughters and a son, none of whom lived to be 21: